• Skip to main content

-Soya chunks manchurian recipe | How to make soya manchurian
+Soya chunks manchurian recipe

-By swasthi , on April 28, 2020, 21 Comments, Jump to Recipe
+By Swasthi on August 29, 2022, Comments, Jump to Recipe

-Soya chunks manchurian recipe with video and step by step photos – Quick, delicious, vegetarian appetizer that can be made under 30 mins.
+Soya chunks manchurian recipe with video and step by step photos – Quick, delicious, vegetarian snack / appetizer that can be made under 30 mins.
 Indo chinese Chilli & Manchurian dishes are a favorite at home and are made once in few months.
 This soya chunks manchurian is very very quick to make since there is not much of chopping or preparation work like we do for other manchurian recipes.

 soya chunks manchurian recipe